diogoleal/harddoc/README.md

 * Interfaces and the network address
 * Mounted partitions
 * Show crontab
+* Normal users and users system

 ## ToDo
 Soon I will implement:
-* List created users and groups that are not system
+* List groups that are not system
 * Configured routes
 * Repositories configured